 You should always set the average speed for a location to what the speed limit is for that particular stretch.
-You want to plan for when the road has no traffic and the listener is moving quickly through it, not for when it’s blocked up and the listener is crawling along, otherwise the listener will drive straight through a location without triggering it.
+You want to plan for times when the road has no traffic and the listener is moving quickly it, not for when it’s blocked up with traffic and the listener is crawling along.
+If you enter a speed that is too slow, your estimated talk time and word count will be too long, and the listener might drive straight through a location without triggering it.

 When creating your cycling tour, think about what kind of bike the listener might use.
 A tour created with a regular cyclist in mind won’t work for someone on an e-bike, because the average speed is faster, resulting in the travel time being quicker than the talk time.
 Speak to your editor if you’re unsure about what the best speed might be for your cycling tour.